 3. You can skip the lines and save time.

-At some of the attractions, you’ll be able to skip the line and get expedited entry with the CityPASS.
+At some of the attractions, you’ll be able to skip the line and get expedited entry with the Atlanta CityPASS.
 That will save you so much time that you can spend exploring!

-5. The pass is valid for a whopping 9 days.
+4. The pass is valid for a whopping 9 days.

 You don’t have to see everything in one weekend; you have plenty of time to use your Atlanta CityPASS.
 The pass is good for 9 days, making it perfect for a long visit.
-And if your travel plans change, you can return your unactivated CityPASS tickets for free within 365 days from purchase.

 How Much Money You’ll Save Using Atlanta CityPASS

 The best benefit of using the Atlanta CityPASS is how much money you’ll save rather than buying each ticket separately.
-Here is just a quick breakdown of how much each attraction costs for an adult ticket without the pass:

-• Georgia Aquarium – $52.99
+• Georgia Aquarium – $67.99

-• World of Coca-Cola – $20.00
+• World of Coca-Cola – $26.00

-• National Center for Civil and Human Rights – $19.99
+• National Center for Civil and Human Rights – $26.00

 And that is definitely worth it!

-Atlanta CityPASS F.A.Q.
+Atlanta CityPASS FAQ

 Is the Atlanta CityPASS worth it?